FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 Who inspired you?

 What is your Motor Circuit Café order?
-Ie cheesy chips / coronation chicken baguette etc!

-The Pizzas are delicious if its lunch time.
+The pizzas are delicious if it’s lunchtime.

 What is your favourite Goodwood event?

 Goodwood Revival.
 Being a spectator, you are part of the event.
 There is so much to see and do.
-When the racing finishes the night continues with great music and atmosphere.
+When the racing finishes, the night continues with great music and atmosphere.

 The Cobra